-GASB Statement No. 101, Compensated Absences - 2024 Effective Date for IPTC

-The primary objective of GASB Statement No. 101 is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
+- GASB Statement No. 101, Compensated Absences (2024 Effective Date) The primary objective of GASB Statement No. 101 is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 This Statement requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
 A liability should be recognized for leave that has not been used if (a) the leave is attributable to services already rendered, (b) the leave accumulates, and (c) the leave is more likely than not to be used for time off or otherwise paid in cash or settled through noncash means.
-Leave is attributable to services already rendered the services required to earn the leave.
-Leave that accumulates is carried forward from the reporting period in which it is earned to a future reporting period during which it may be used for time off or otherwise paid or settled.

-The requirements of GASB 101 are effective for reporting periods beginning after December 15, 2023.
+Leave is attributable to services already rendered when an employee has performed the services required to earn the leave.
+Leave that accumulates is carried forward from the reporting period in which it is earned to a future reporting period during which it may be used for time off or otherwise paid or settled. - GASB Statement No. 102, Certain Risk Disclosures (2025 Effective Date) GASB 102 requests governments to disclose information about certain concentrations or constraints that could affect services provided or the ability to meet obligations as they come due.
+A concentration is defined as "a lack of diversity related to an aspect of a significant inflow of resource or outflow of resource."
+This may limit a government's ability to acquire resources or control spending.
+GASB 102 defines a constraint as "a limitation imposed on a government by an external party or by formal action of the government's highest level of decision-making authority".
+A constraint may affect a government's ability to continue to provide services at the current level or to meet its obligations as they come due.
+GASB 102 requires a government to disclose information about a concentration or constraint only if all of the following criteria are met: 1) It is known to the government prior to issuing the financial statements; 2) The concentration or constraint makes the reporting unit vulnerable to the risk of a substantial impact; and 3) An event or events associated with the concentration or constraint that could cause a substantial impact have occurred, have begun to occur, or are more likely than not to begin to occur within 12 months of the financial statement date.
+The requirements of GASB 102 are effective for fiscal years beginning after June 15, 2024, and all reporting periods thereafter.
 Earlier application is encouraged.